 At Liberty Collegiate, we believe parents are critical partners in their student’s education.
 Parents/guardians receive weekly progress reports detailing student behavior and academics.
 Student advisors contact families, at minimum, once every two weeks to discuss how their students are progressing.
 Additionally, it is our policy to respond to all non-emergency phone calls and emails within 48 hours of receipt.

 With so much to accomplish in order to prepare students for college, we believe students need more time engaged in learning.
-Students attend school Monday – Thursday from 7:50 – 4:15, with detention and academic support occurring from 4:15 – 5:00.
+Students attend school Monday – Thursday from 7:50 – 4:30.
 On Fridays, students have an early release while teachers engage in Professional Development.
-Additionally, students have 185 days of school each calendar year; ten more than traditional public schools.
+Additionally, students have 182 days of school each calendar year.
 With the extended school day and school year, Liberty Collegiate Scholars earn an additional 30 days of instruction each year.

-A Seamless Transition from Middle to High School
+8. Seamless Transition from Middle School to High School